The New Newcastle: Why Your Next Break Should Be Here

 Hidden down a dark, graffitied alley, Ginger Meg’s is a two-storey venue with green velvet banquettes and exotic artworks.
-On the plates are eats from every corner of South-East Asia created by chef Jordan Muhamad (ex-Chin Chin and Spice Temple), paired with inventive cocktails.
-The Indo-Malay chicken with sticky sambal is a standout, as is the sandwich-like play on Chinese prawn toast.
-“It’s an escape to a completely Asian experience in the centre of Newcastle,” says co-owner Marc Allardice.
+On the plates are eats from every corner of South-East Asia, paired with inventive cocktails.
+The weekend yum cha menu represents excellent value – expect a modern twist on traditional dishes and, best of all, bottomless drinks during the one-and-a-half hour sitting.

 Claiming the largest collection of whisky in NSW outside Sydney, Babylon is designed for slow drinking and long conversations, with cocktails and craft beers rounding out the drinks menu.
 It’s the latest venture for Philip Elsley, who also runs craft-beer bar The Blind Monk in the Newcastle suburb of Hamilton.
 Babylon is in the centre of town, housed in the early-20th-century former Central Methodist Mission, and Elsley has chosen a sympathetic Prohibition-era fit-out to complement the building’s heritage.

-Despite The Koutetsu’s rather soulless main-road location (555 Hunter Street, Newcastle West; 0431 760 025), it’s worth an evening trip to this dimly lit dive bar for killer cocktails and gyoza served with the glow of tea candles reflecting off black walls and moody murals.
-During the day, the adjoining hole-in-the-wall takeaway, Little Castro (0497 706 243), sells Cubano sandwiches (pork, Swiss cheese and pickles) and other Caribbean specialties.
+Despite The Koutetsu’s rather soulless main-road location, it’s worth an evening trip to this dimly lit dive bar for killer cocktails and gyoza served with the glow of tea candles reflecting off black walls and moody murals.
+During the day, the adjoining hole-in-the-wall takeaway, Little Castro, sells Cubano sandwiches (pork, Swiss cheese and pickles) and other Caribbean specialties.

 Hunt for homewares

-When former magazine editor Lauren Powell and designer Brigita Millard discovered an industrial-warehouse space on the city’s fringe in the up-and-coming suburb of Maryville, they knew it was the perfect spot to open their homewares and lifestyle store House of Lita.
-Pop in for Moroccan cushions and rugs, bedding and sleepwear from In Bed, women’s fashion by Nice Martin and children’s apparel from Millard’s label, Little Indahs.
-The store is tucked away in a quiet suburban street with little foot traffic but Powell says it’s these relatively hidden gems that are part of Newcastle’s attraction.
-(Uprising Bakery and Equium Social café are not in the main retail hubs either.)
+When former magazine editor Lauren Powell and designer Brigita Millard originally opened their homewares and lifestyle store House of Lita in a warehouse space in Maryville.
+Pop into their new location at 24 Greenway Street in Wickham for Moroccan cushions and rugs, bedding and sleepwear from In Bed, women’s fashion by Nice Martin and children’s apparel from Millard’s label, Little Indahs.
 “It’s so easy to get around Newcastle that anyone can explore these little pockets,” she says.
 “You can even jump on a bike and ride to them.”
-Australia’s first electric- bike hire stations, dotted across the city, are a great option for visitors.
+Australia’s first electric-bike hire stations, dotted across the city, are a great option for visitors.

 Bend before brunch

 The sister café of perennial favourite Talulah in The Junction, Equium Social has a breezy, open-plan layout and light-but-lush menu worth the short trip out of town to Mayfield East.
-Before brunch, catch a class next door at Earthie Yoga studio then replenish any lost calories with a braised cabbage, beetroot relish and mozzarella toastie and chilled spearmint and hibiscus tea.
+Before brunch, catch a class next door at Earthie Yoga studio then replenish any lost calories with house-made crumpets and a cold brew coffee.

 Shop a local label